Kerry: He's Peaking Already!

 Right now some polls show Kerry a few points ahead of Bush.
 Other polls show Kerry peaked on February 15 and has started to slip behind Bush.
 The states that voted for Gore in 2000, according to a Zogby poll, are softer on Kerry while Bush states remain strong for their man.
 As yet Karl Rove has yet to launch the Shock and Awe barrage that will explode over Kerry's head some time in the late summer, after the Democrats have got their boost in Boston.

-Rove's targeting plans will obviously include such easy, but telling, hits as Kerry's support for Bush's economic plan.
+Rove's targeting plans will obviously include such easy, but telling hits as Kerry's support for Bush's tax cuts for the rich.
 (If elected President, according to the bean counters at Forbes', Kerry will be the third richest denizen of the Oval Office in American history.)
 Kerry voted for the Patriot Act and he voted for the '03 attack on Iraq.

 And this wasn't just a resigned Aye.
 Kerry was up there with Bush, Rumsfeld and Blair as a huckster for all the lies that have come home to haunt Washington.
 "These weapons represent an unacceptable threat", he bellowed last year.
 Not just nuclear weapons of mass destruction.
 "Iraq has some lethal and incapacitating agents and is capable of quickly producing and weaponizing a variety of such agents, including anthrax, for delivery on a range of vehicles such as bombs, missiles, aerial sprayers, and covert operatives which could bring them to the United States homeland."
 Kerry's bottom line: "The President laid out a strong, comprehensive, and compelling argument why Iraq's weapons of mass destruction programs are a threat to the United States and the international community."